 Like the locations in the fantasy novels I read as a child, where the hero finds a strange city of cat people in the middle of the jungle worshipping a feline deity, I had walked into a city that was so unique it genuinely felt like a rare, hidden discovery on some epic tale of a grand voyage!

-Kuching is a city built around and for cats, completely devoted to our feline friends, from the countless small cat statues dotted throughout the city to the larger feline sculptures that are dressed up for specific religious and cultural festivals.
+Kuching is a city built around and for cats, a city completely devoted to our feline friends, from the countless small cat statues dotted throughout the city to the larger feline sculptures that are dressed up for specific religious and cultural festivals.
 It has a cat cafe, of course, there are countless cat souvenirs sold in every shop and market, and even and entire cat museum built to showcase and honour everything feline.
 Even the name, Kuching, literaly means cat city!

 As someone who loves seeing the unique and quirky side of anywhere I visit, Kuching absolutely blew my mind, and as a cat lover myself, (how could I not be when one saved my life in Cairo?)
 I absolutely fell in love with the laid back city of Kuching and stayed a lot longer than I originally intended to.